-This document describes the operation of a Lucidata Diplomat jr when running the SA1ID firmware revision 1.00.
-The purpose of the device is to take a block of serial synchronous data arriving at the synchronous RS232 port (Port A), remove the synchronising characters and send the remaining data characters out over the serial asynchronous RS232 port (Port B).
-It is also required to accept blocks of asynchronous 8 bit characters from Port B and package them up with leading SYN characters for transmission from Port A. Configuration of the Diplomat jr is achieved using the two sets of DIP switches (16 switches) inside the Diplomat jr.
+This document describes the operation of a Lucidata Diplomat jr when running the SA1TH firmware revision 1.00.
+This firmware is based on the model SA1ID revision 1.01 firmware and includes additional support for HDLC.
+The purpose of the device is to take an HDLC block of serial synchronous data arriving at the synchronous RS232 port (Port A), and send it out over the serial asynchronous RS232 port (Port B).
+It is also required to accept blocks of asynchronous 8 bit characters from Port B and package them up for transmission from Port A. Configuration of the Diplomat jr is achieved using the two sets of DIP switches (16 switches) inside the Diplomat jr.